mkjuel25/Google-Instant-Index-API-Script-auto-and-manual/README.md

 This project demonstrates how to automate the submission of URLs to Google Instant Index API.
 It supports both **automatic** (via RSS feeds) and **manual** (via user input) submission methods.

 ---
+What this project includes, the first method is to automate the indexing of URLs using cron Jon and the Google Indexing API, and the second method is to manually submit URLs.

+For those who use 3rd party scripts or any other blogging platform/PHP script, it is highlighted how to use auto index - you can try it in a subdomain or folder as a directory.

+Note : Before running this script, create Google Index API for the website you will use the feed URL of and set site ownership in search console.

+Rename the Json file created from the Google Index API to service-account.json .
+---

 ## Features